Sabotaz/techio-GA-playground/markdowns/4-algorithm.md

 On each reproduction :
  * Crossover
-The genetic materail of a child is a combination of the parents' (generally 50% of each parent's genetic material).
+The genetic material of a child is a combination of the parents' (generally 50% of each parent's genetic material).
 Once the parents have been chosen the ``crossover(parent1, parent2)` function allows the creation of the child.
  * Mutation
 Probability : from 0.1% to 1%